MarkReddy87/Battleships/README.md

 ## Technology

-The only technology used in this project was the [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) coding language.
+The only technology used in this project was the [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) programming language.

 ## Testing

 ### Code Validation

-All Python code used in this project was passed through the [PEP8](http://pep8online.com/) online code validator and no errors were returned.
+* All Python code used in this project was passed through the [PEP8](http://pep8online.com/) online code validator and no errors were returned.
+* Other testing was done directly in the GitPod terminal throughout the development process as well as using print statements to check the code was working along the way.

 ### Fixed bugs

-I tried using return and break statements within if statements when the player or computer had won the game but found that the exit() worked how I wanted it to by ending the function.
-No bugs remained after this.
+I ran into a couple of bugs while writing this game.
+* I tried using a for loop to keep track of the guesses but it did not work the way I intended.
+My solution was to create a global variable and increment it by one every time the user made a correct guess, duplicate guess or an out of bounds guess.
+* Another bug I came across was after creating the check_row and check_col functions the if statements in the player_guess funtion gave an error as I had converted the variable values.
+I ammended this by wrapping the variables within the function with int() methods so they were read as integers.

 ## Deployment

+This project was built entirely using GitHub and GitPod.
+* First I created a repository in my GitHub account and named it appropriately.
+* Then I was able to create a GitPod workspace which included the Code Institute template where I was able to write and save all my code online.
+* This service has been invaluable to creating all my projects and I would be lost without it.

 This project was deployed using Code Institute's mock terminal for Heroku.
-Steps for deployment are as follows:
+Steps for deployment on the Heroku site are as follows:
 * Create a new app on the Heroku site
 * Add build pack ensuring Python is at the top and nodjs is below that.
 * Head to the deploy tab and choose github as the deployment method.